unyt-org/newsletter-archive/2024/June/en.md

 fast and tamper-proof alternative to costly Know-Your-Customer (KYC) processes.

 # Development
-In the last month, we have been working on improving our project documentation on [docs.unyt.org](https://docs.unyt.org) and fixing many bugs to improve overall stability of UIX and DATEX.
+For the last few months we have been working on improving our project documentation on [docs.unyt.org](https://docs.unyt.org) and fixing many bugs to improve the overall stability of UIX and DATEX.

 ## [UIX](https://github.com/unyt-org/uix/pulls?q=is:closed%20created:%3E=2024-05-01)
 * CHANGE